 The Administrator may request additional information and/or conduct interviews with potential winning Applicants to verify the application information submitted.
 The winning Applicants will be required to sign a contract detailing the terms of the pilot within 90 days of the announcement of the winners (such winning Applicant after signing, shall be deemed an “Innovator”).

 The chosen Innovators will receive eligibility to participate in a rapid pilot study designed and implemented by the Administrator and funded by the Sponsor (the “Prize”).
 The parameters of the in-kind services provided by HITLAB’s research and evaluation team in the form of a research study, shall be subject to change at any time upon the sole discretion of the Sponsor and Administrator.
-No direct funds will be awarded to Innovators.
-There will be 3 prize winners which shall all receive in-kind services (in the form of a research study) from our research and evaluation team in addition to a presentation a one of our HITLAB symposia.
-3rd place will receive a research study and a Symposia presentation, 2nd place a research study, Symposia presentation, and article (publication), and 1st place a research study, article, and a presentation at a HITLAB symposia/summit in addition to a long form video of their presentation in addition to a HITLAB conference appearance.
+No cash or monetary value will be directly awarded to Innovators.
+There will be 3 tiers of prize winners which shall all receive in-kind services (in the form of a research study) from our research and evaluation team in addition to a presentation a one of our HITLAB symposia.
+3rd place will receive a research study and a Symposia presentation, 2nd place a research study, Symposia presentation, and article (publication), and 1st place a research study, article, and a presentation at a HITLAB symposia/summit in addition to a long form video of their presentation in addition to a sub-cut social media video.
 All prizes must be used within 6 months of meeting eligibility requirements.

 The Administrator reserves the right to (a) disqualify any Applicant and (b) withhold distribution of the Prize to any Innovators that violate any of these Official Rules.